Why do we expect previous success to lead to future success?

-If we are all impacted by the hot-hand fallacy, we are all making predictions about the future based on fallacious reasoning.We often behave according to other people’s predictions, such as deciding what to wear based on the weatherman’s forecast, or choose how to invest based on economists’ anticipated trends in the stock market, meaning that if those predictions are based on incorrect reasoning, we will find ourselves in sub-optimal outcomes.
+The problem with the hot hand fallacy is that our fallacious reasoning affects others.We often behave according to other people’s predictions, such as deciding what to wear based on the weatherman’s forecast, or investing in stocks based on economists’ anticipated trends.
+This means that if these public predictions are based on incorrect reasoning, their negative consequences will spread like wildfire.

 Why it happens